Prandr/dma_ip_drivers/XDMA/linux-kernel/readme.md

 (for example memory allocation with kmalloc), therefore it is **not** RT capable.
 Consider to use bypass BAR for such application.
 ### Changes in behaviour over mainline driver
-- The driver strictly enforces appropriate access om DMA devices.
-For example, it is not possible to use `pwrite` on an AXI-Stream interface.
+- The driver strictly enforces appropriate access for XDMA devices.
+In particular:
+    1. H2C XDMA devices can be opened only for writing (with `O_WRONLY`) and C2H devices only for reading (with `O_RDONLY`).
+    2. Each DMA device can be opened only once at a time
+    3. Sensibly, it is impossible to write to a C2H device or read from an H2C device.
+    But the checks are performed on the OS level thanks to the f_mode flags.
+    4. It is not possible to use `pwrite`, `pread` or `llseek` on AXI-Stream DMA interfaces.
 - Non-incremental (fixed) address mode can be also set by O_TRUNC flag while opening a MM XDMA device.
 - The driver strives to conform to standard behavior of write and read operations, which